typedb/typedb-docs/README.md

 **Code Blocks**

 - Include the language name right after the opening ` ``` ` (eg: ` ```graql `)
-- To automatically link a code keyword to its corresponding documentation, review and maintain the [views/autolink-keywords.js](views/autolink-keywords.js)
+- To automatically link a code keyword to its corresponding documentation, review and maintain the [`views/autolink-keywords.js`](views/autolink-keywords.js)
-- Use ` `` ` within text, to add inline code.
+- Use ` `` ` within the text, to add inline code.
 Language is not specified for inline code.

 **Tabbed Content**
 To add tabbed content, use the following structure.